vloldik/delve/Readme.md

-# FlexMap
+# delve

-FlexMap is a Go package that provides a flexible map implementation for handling nested data structures with easy access using qualified paths.
+delve is a Go package that provides a flexible map implementation for handling nested data structures with easy access using qualified paths.

 ## Features